 Across the state, we focus on education, which we believe is essential to giving young people control over their own lives today and into the future.
 Nearly 90% of Washington’s high schoolers say they want to continue their education after high school.
 But today, only 50% of Washington’s high school graduates enroll in postsecondary programs.

-Here’s what we’re doing about it:
+Here are five things we’re doing about it:

 Through all our work, we’re working to elevate student perspectives and student voice, so communities are following the lead of our young people’s aspirations.

 Our long-term vision:

 By 2035, our goal is to help 70% of Washington’s students enroll in a postsecondary program after high school—the first step in preparing local students for the good-paying jobs in our state.